travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

       - "sh -e /etc/init.d/xvfb start"

 This starts `xvfb` on display port :99.0.
 The display port is set directly in the `/etc/init.d` script.
 Second, when you run your tests, you need to tell your testing tool process (e.g. Selenium) about that display port, so it knows where to start Firefox.
 This will vary between testing tools and programming languages.

+### Configuring xvfb screen size and more

+It is possible to set xvfb screen size and pixel depth.
+Because xvfb is a virtual screen, it can emulate virtually any resolution.
+See [xvfb manual page](http://www.xfree86.org/4.0.1/Xvfb.1.html) for more information.

 ## Starting a Web Server